pyGuru123/HackFest21/README.md

 This repo is for python beginners and contains lot of beginner python projects for practice.
 You can also submit your first PR as a open source contributor to this repository.

+Here's a valid repository for python programmers for hacktoberfest : [Decrypto](https://github.com/pyGuru123/Decrypto)

 ### 😎🙏 Thanks to Our Awesome [Contributors](https://github.com/pyGuru123/Hacktoberfest-2021/blob/main/Contributors.md) 🙏😎